Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 6. Conservation biology: This course covers the principles of conservation biology, including the causes of species decline, the effects of human activities on animal populations, and strategies for protecting endangered species.

-How to Become a Zoologists Or Wildlife Biologist
+How to Become a Zoologist or Wildlife Biologist

 • Enroll in a bachelor's degree program in biology, zoology, or wildlife biology at a college or university.
-These programs typically include courses in animal behavior, physiology, evolution, and ecology, as well as laboratory and fieldwork experience.
+These programs typically include courses in animal behavior, physiology, evolution, and ecology and laboratory and fieldwork experience.

 • Gain practical experience through internships or volunteer work.
-Many zoologists and wildlife biologists get their start by volunteering at zoos, wildlife rehabilitation centers, or other organizations that work with animals.
+Many zoologists and wildlife biologists start by volunteering at zoos, wildlife rehabilitation centers, or other organizations that work with animals.

 • Consider pursuing a master's or doctoral degree in biology, zoology, or wildlife biology.
 A graduate degree may be required for certain positions, particularly those in research or academia.